joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/31/realestate/cannabis-marijuana-decor-design.html

 **Harper: Bring the stars back to the NBA dunk contest**\
-`Are you excited about the possibility of a Mac McClung three-point?
+`Are you excited about the possibility of a Mac McClung three-peat?
 Didn't think so.`\
 https://nytimes.com/athletic/6098000/2025/01/31/nba-dunk-contest-disappointing-mac-mcclung/

 **NHL trade board 5.0: Where the market stands after the Rantanen blockbuster**\